 Digital currency on hand at the end of a reporting period, if any, is classified as digital assets, and is accounted for under IAS 38 Intangible Assets, as an intangible asset with an indefinite useful life initially measured at cost, deemed to be the fair value upon receipt as described above, and subsequently measured under the revaluation model.
-Under the revaluation model, increases in the digital currency's carrying amount is recognized in other comprehensive income and under accumulated other comprehensive income in equity.
+Under the revaluation model, increases in the digital currency's carrying amount is recognized in other comprehensive (loss) income and under accumulated other comprehensive income in equity.
 However, increases are recognized in profit or loss to the extent that it reverses a revaluation decrease of digital currency previously recognized in profit or loss.
 The fair value of digital currency on hand at the end of the reporting period is calculated as the quantity of digital currency on hand multiplied by price quoted on Coinmarketcap.com as at the reporting date.
 The Company reports digital currency on hand at the end of the reporting period as digital assets, which are classified as current assets as management has determined that the digital currency on hand at the end of the reporting period have markets with sufficient liquidity to allow conversion within the Company's normal operating cycle.

-2. Revenues from hosting digital currency mining equipment:
+2. Revenues from hosting digital currency mining equipment and computing power:

 The Company has entered into hosting contracts where it operates mining equipment on behalf of third parties within its facilities.
-Revenue from hosting contracts is measured as the Company meets its obligation of operating the hosted equipment over time.
+In the current year the Company also entered into a contract to provide computing power to third party.
+Revenues from hosting and the provision of computing power is measured and recognized as the Company meets its obligation of operating the hosted equipment over time and provision of power at a point in time.
+All hosting contracts were terminated as of March 31, 2022.